UPchieve/server/README.md

 ## Project IDX Development

-Project IDX is a browser-based IDE, currently in Beta and avialable for free, which helps provide a streamlined way to set up a consistent devleopment environment.
+Project IDX is a browser-based IDE, currently in beta and avialable for free, which helps provide a streamlined way to set up a consistent devleopment environment.

 ### One-time setup